CAP: Evaluation of Persuasive and Creative Image Generation: Methodology

-To generate more accurate interpretations for the described images, and thus enable accurate alignment predictions, we fine-tune LLAMA3-instruct with Contrastive Preference Optimization (CPO) \cite{CPO}.
+To generate more accurate interpretations for the described images, and thus enable accurate alignment predictions, we fine-tune an LLM with Contrastive Preference Optimization (CPO) \cite{CPO}.
 In CPO, each data point includes a prompt, preferred answer, and dis-preferred answer.
 The objective is to optimize the LLM to generate responses closer to the preferred answers while staying more distant from the dis-preferred answers.
-We fine-tune LLAMA3-instruct model by generating descriptions $(D_I)$ for 250 images from \cite{PittAd} using InternVL-V2-26B \cite{InternVL}.
-These descriptions were then used as prompts during the training process.
-Then, we used each of the ground-truth action-reason statements from \cite{PittAd} as preferred action-reason statements $(AR_w)$.
-To make the dis-preferred statements visually similar to actual statements and semantically different, we used each of the hard negatives from \cite{wacv} as dis-preferred action-reason statements $(AR_l)$.
-Hard negative statements share the visual elements with $AR_m$; however, the statements are semantically different.
-This generated a dataset in size of 3500 data-points.
-Finally, we fine-tuned LLAMA3-instruct using CPO on $(D_I, AR_w, AR_l)$.
-The overview of the CITE process is shown in Fig.~\ref{fig:CITE}.
-After generation of $AR_{gen}$ by fine-tuned LLAMA3-instruct, we compute the similarity \cite{sim_score} between the generated action-reason statement $(AR_{gen})$ and the input message $(AR_m)$.
+The prompts are image descriptions $(D_I)$ for 250 images from \cite{PittAd} (generated using InternVL-V2-26B \cite{InternVL}).
+Each ground-truth action-reason statement from \cite{PittAd} serves as a preferred action-reason statement $(AR_w)$.
+For dis-preferred action-reason statements $(AR_l)$, we used the hard negative statements from \cite{wacv}.
+These hard negatives share the visual elements with $AR_m$; however, the statements are semantically different.
+For example, in Fig. \ref{fig:CITE}, ``\textit{I should buy this car because it is a race car on the inside}" is converted to ``\textit{I should buy this car because it lacks the performance of the race car on the inside}".
+While the visual elements---\textit{car} and \textit{race car}---are the same in both sentences, the semantics of the sentence are completely changed.
+This process generated a dataset in size of 3500 data points.
+Finally, we fine-tuned the LLM using CPO on $(D_I, AR_w, AR_l)$, as shown in Fig.~\ref{fig:CITE}.
+Recall that after generation of $AR_{gen}$ by the fine-tuned LLM, we compute the similarity \cite{sim_score} between the generated action-reason statement $(AR_{gen})$ and the input message $(AR_m)$.